 Bellatrix’s Secret – A Reply and Expansion

 But let us look at the components before we proceed to examine the possible actions.
-If any of us imagine Voldemort as imagined and portrayed on screen, beware… Was this visualisation, brilliant in some ways as it was, truly reflective of the Voldemort as imagined and described by JK Rowling?
+If any of us imagine Voldemort as imagined and portrayed on screen, beware… Was this visualization, brilliant in some ways as it was, truly reflective of Voldemort as imagined and described by J.K.
+Rowling?
 Was he really as visually repulsive or did his evil manifest itself in a man who might well have been physically attractive?

 Was a son produced from their imagined coupling?
 There’s no way of knowing as textually it is not even hinted at.
 But given the nature of the two as I’ve described it, there is a possibility of such a birth.
 Why can’t we know for certain?
 I come back to the nature of the books and their intended audience.